Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Lacquer painting requires humidity, Sa Pa has this advantage” - that is the reason why painter Khuc Quoc An decided to stay in Sa Pa.

-Painter Khuc Quoc An used to be a sculptor.
-Works such as the statue of Le Loi (Thanh Hoa), the relief of Hoa Lo Prison... all bear his mark.
-After retiring, he had time to devote himself to lacquer art.
-Having visited Sa Pa many times, painter Khuc Quoc An realized that this is not only a poetic land, but also has ideal conditions for lacquer art to develop.
+Artist Khuc Quoc An was formerly a sculptor.
+Works such as the statue of Le Loi (Thanh Hoa), the reliefs of Hoa Lo Prison... all bear his mark.
+After retiring, he had the time to devote himself entirely to lacquer art.
+Having visited Sa Pa many times, artist Khuc Quoc An realized that it is not only a poetic land, but also has ideal conditions for the development of lacquer art.

 “In Hanoi, I have to build an incubation chamber, spray mist, and create artificial humidity to make lacquer paintings.
 In Sa Pa, the fog is year-round and the climate is naturally cool and humid, making it absolutely suitable for lacquer,” artist Khuc Quoc An explained.

-In 2021, artist Khuc Quoc An officially moved to live and paint in Sa Pa.
-Not only is it favorable for his painting techniques, the climate in Sa Pa also helps him maintain his health - the most important thing for an artist over 70 years old.
-"Painting lacquer is hard work, and the hot weather makes me even more tired.
-Here, it's cool, I can work all year round," artist Khuc Quoc An shared.
+In 2021, artist Khuc Quoc An officially moved to Sa Pa to live and paint.
+Not only is the climate favorable for his painting technique, but it also helps him maintain his health – the most important thing for an artist over 70 years old.
+“Painting with lacquer is hard work, and it’s even more tiring when it’s hot and humid.
+It’s cool here, so I can work year-round,” shared artist Khuc Quoc An.

 After nearly 5 years of living in Sa Pa, artist Khuc Quoc An has completed more than 30 lacquer paintings of various sizes.
 Each painting took several months to complete, except for the elaborate “Muong Hoa Valley” which took two years to complete.